Updating Apache Kafka® cluster settings

 You can increase the number of broker hosts if the following conditions are met:

 You cannot have fewer broker hosts.
-To meet the cluster fault tolerance conditions, you need at least three broker hosts.
+To comply with cluster high availability conditions, at least three broker hosts are required.

 When changing the broker host class: